shahshrey/social_media_agent/agent/Readme.md

   - Analyzes LinkedIn profiles
   - Transcribes audio content
 - Automates LinkedIn posting with Playwright
-- Optimizes content through AI models (OpenAI/Anthropic)
+- Optimizes content through OpenAI
 - Orchestrates workflows using LangGraph
-- Modern UI with Next.js, Tailwind CSS, and Shadcn UI
+- Agent and Front-end shares the same state, as copilot kit makes this easy.

 ## Technical Architecture

 Built on a modular architecture using:
 - **LangGraph** for orchestrating workflows
 - **Playwright** for LinkedIn automation
-- **LangChain** with OpenAI/Anthropic for content generation
 - **Beautiful Soup** for web scraping

 ## Prerequisites